 Additionally, pharmacies located in other countries are subject to different safety and legal requirements than pharmacies located in the United States.

 In most cases that we have investigated, the drugs shipped from so-called "Canadian" online pharmacies never go through Canada at all.
-Instead, the business isn't necessarily a pharmacy at all, and sources drugs from places like India, China, Turkey, etc and repackages them to appear as though they came from someplace like Canada or the UK.
+Instead, the business often isn't even a pharmacy, and sources drugs from places like India, China, Turkey, etc. and repackages them to appear as though they came from someplace like Canada or the UK.

 For a more detailed discussion, please see Consumer Safety.

-If a pharmacy is legal where it's located, why isn't it okay to order from it just because it's not located in my country?
+If a pharmacy is legal where it's located, why isn't it OK to order from it just because it's not located in my country?